Get Ask a Boss delivered every week

 If you’re interviewing with a company that has terrible reviews on a site like Glassdoor or otherwise has reputation problems, you might be wondering if there’s any way to ask about it in your interview.

-As long as you bring up the topic professionally, it’s a perfectly legitimate thing to ask about.
-You’re considering linking yourself to this company for the next few years, so you shouldn’t let fears of awkwardness stand in the way of getting your concerns addressed.
+As long as you bring up the topic professionally, it’s a legitimate thing to ask about.
+You’re considering linking yourself to this company for the next few years, so you shouldn’t let fears of awkwardness stand in the way of getting serious concerns addressed.

 The key is to frame it in a way that doesn’t put your interviewer on the defensive.
-So your tone should be collaborative rather than accusatory; you want to sound as if you’re giving them the benefit of the doubt (even if secretly you’re not).
+Your tone should be collaborative rather than accusatory; you want to sound as if you’re giving them the benefit of the doubt (even if secretly you’re not).
 For example:

 • “I noticed that the company’s reviews from employees on Glassdoor frequently include concerns about culture and work hours.
 I’m curious what your take is on that and whether it’s something the company is working to change.”